New Penalties for DUIs in Nevada: Ignition Interlock Now Required for All DUIs

 Remember that losing the ability to drive if you are a commercial driver, pilot, or messenger can mean losing your livelihood.
 Why wouldn’t you take every opportunity to fight to keep your driving privileges?

 Being arrested for a DUI is a very serious matter.
 We understand the process, and we are here to provide you with the best possible DUI defense.
 We’ve helped others, now let us help you.
 With over 25 years of experience in Criminal Law, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us immediately at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.